yaashall01/aopaudit/README.md

 ## Conclusion
 This project demonstrates how to implement AOP-based audit logging using Spring AOP.
 By separating cross-cutting concerns like logging, we achieve cleaner and more maintainable code.
 Let me know if you have any questions or suggestions!

+---

+### Author
+**Yassine CHALH**
+A passionate developer exploring the boundaries of Spring Boot and AOP for cleaner, scalable applications.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/yassine-chalh/) or [GitHub](https://github.com/yaashall01).